MD Accelerated Programs

 Advance national healthcare initiatives by supporting student interest in family medicine.

-The pathway is a member of the Consortium of Accelerated Medical Pathway Programs, initially funded by the Josiah Macy Jr. Foundation.
+Penn State College of Medicine is a member of the Consortium of Accelerated Medical Pathway Programs, initially funded by the Josiah Macy Jr. Foundation.
+With collaboration, members of the consortium have conducted numerous studies and disseminated the findings that validated the positive impact of the 3-year accelerated programs.
+See references.

 Application Process

-Students may apply for entry into the FM-APPS pathway at two points – after acceptance into the at Penn State College of Medicine and before matriculation, or in the fall of their first year of study.
+Students may apply for entry into the FM-APPS pathway at two points – after acceptance into the at Penn State College of Medicine and before matriculation, or in the fall of their first year of medical school.

 Once accepted, students may submit a secondary application to the specific pathway of interest to them.